 Based on BW Energy’s results for the second quarter of 2022, the gross production from the Tortue field, averaged approximately 10,700 barrels of oil per day in this quarter, amounting to a total gross production of approximately 975,000 barrels of oil for the period.

-In addition, the company confirmed that the Hibiscus Alpha conversion of a jack-up rig to an offshore production unit remains on schedule with a planned sail away from the yard in the UAE in August.
+In addition, the company confirms that the Hibiscus Alpha conversion of a jack-up rig to an offshore production unit remains on schedule with a planned sail away from the yard in the UAE in August.
 The 20 km pipeline from Hibiscus Alpha to the FPSO BW Adolo will be installed by TechnipFMC.

 To remind, BW Energy bought two sister jack-up rigs – Atla and Balder – in November 2020 from Borr Drilling, planning to convert one of the rigs for the Gabon project to reduce investments for the project and time to first oil.